scholnicks/info/cruise-recommendations.md

 # Cruise Recommendations

-I read an article that cruises are still at near 100 capacity despite the economy.
 We usually book early but you can get a good deal by booking at the last minute.
 Although booking airfare at the last minute is a pain.

-[http://www.cruisecritic.com](http://www.cruisecritic.com/), reviews of ships/cruises.
+[https://www.cruisecritic.com](www.cruisecritic.com/), reviews of ships/cruises.

-[http://www.cruises-n-more.com](http://www.cruises-n-more.com/) Decent search engine, some specials
+[https://www.cruises-n-more.com](www.cruises-n-more.com/) Decent search engine, some specials

-[https://www.kayak.com/cruises](https://www.kayak.com/cruises) I love Kayak.
-I use it for flights all the time.

-I would recommend [Royal Caribbean](http://www.royalcaribbean.com/) out of Miami to the Caribbean as a first cruise, lots of sun and fun.
-[Southwest](http://www.southwest.com/) flies into Fort Lauderdale pretty cheaply, and they don't charge for luggage.
-Either book the cruise directly through [Royal Caribbean](http://www.royalcaribbean.com/) or use [Travelocity](http://www.travelocity.com/:).
+I would recommend [Royal Caribbean](https://www.royalcaribbean.com/) out of Miami to the Caribbean as a first cruise, lots of sun and fun.
+[Southwest](https://www.southwest.com/) flies into Fort Lauderdale pretty cheaply, and they don't charge for luggage.
+Either book the cruise directly through [Royal Caribbean](http://www.royalcaribbean.com/) or use [Expedia](https://www.expedia.com/).

 ## Tips